Who are the form players in the UEFA Europa League this season? Using a specially devised algorithm, the FedEx Performance Zone reveals all.

-The algorithm uses player stats from matches in each club’s domestic league and updates after these matches are played as well as the UEFA Europa League.
-During UEFA Europa League match nights, the rankings update live during every match.
+The algorithm uses player stats from matches in each club's domestic league as well as the UEFA Europa League, and delivers updates after these games are played.
+During UEFA Europa League matchnights, the rankings update live during every match.

-As the Performance Zone acts as a form tracker, the more recent the match, the higher the weighting assigned to the data from it, i.e. player stats from yesterday are given more significance than those from last week.
+As the FedEx Performance Zone acts as a form tracker, the more recent the fixture, the higher the weighting assigned to the data derived from it, i.e. player stats from yesterday are given more significance than those from last week.
 If a player is not active (e.g. due to injury or non-selection), his ranking will decrease over that period of inactivity.

 Performances in the UEFA Europa League are accorded the highest weighting of three possibilities.
 Then displays in the 29 domestic competitions in which the 48 group stage teams play are also included, with weightings corresponding to the respective competition.
 The top leagues are weighted at 1, and so on, as domestic leagues are weighted in line with the UEFA association club coefficients.

 New for 2017/18

 Key performances: In the FedEx Performance Zone pages, you will find key statistics for players in a particular match in the last 14 days.
 That data comes from a game in which the player shone in key elements of their performance and reached the elite percentile in the relevant statistics.
 This is based on an automated algorithm to show the difference makers in different facets of the game.

 Compare #UEL Players: If you click the Compare icon on a particular player, you can delve straight into a fantastic tool to study how your favourite players compare with others in the same position.
 As soon as matchday one commences, you will be able to crunch the data and compare!